knuckleswtf/scribe-docs/nodejs_versioned_docs/version-2.x/98-architecture.md

 3. You can also **sort groups**.
 You'll notice the example above is `0.yaml`.
 To sort groups, just rename the files how you wish, since it's one group per file.
 For instance, if I rename this file to `1.yaml`, and another file to `0.yaml`, that group will appear before this one in the docs.

 4. You can **add new endpoints**.
-This is useful if you're using a package that adds extra routes (like Laravel Passport), and you want to document those.
+This is useful if you're using a package that adds extra routes, and you want to document those.
 Custom endpoint files use a slightly different format from regular endpoints, so Scribe automatically adds an example `custom.0.yaml` file to the `.scribe/endpoints` folder, and you can edit it to add additional endpoints.

 ## The `.scribe` folder